Are you looking to take your video marketing strategy to the next level? Then you’ve come to the right place.

 You’ll find some great examples below.
 We hope these inspire you to give motion design a go!

 While most people have heard of Slack at this point--especially in the startup marketing world-- its concept and the reasons why it does make collaborating and communicating within a company easier might need an explanation.
 This video does a great job of using the company’s signature colors and visual elements to explain what makes Slack such a useful tool.
 And… you guessed it: motion graphic designs are behind it!

 For external communication purposes: Ikea

-While the brand is known for its fun and colorful commercials, challenging times call for a more sober form of communication.
+While the brand is known for its fun and colorful video commercials and their video tutorial, challenging times call for a more sober form of communication.
 This video was released by IKEA UK to announce the reopening of its restaurants after the COVID-19 lockdown and go through its safety measures.

 A friendly voiceover, a white background, and animated icons in the brand’s colors make it easy to get a sensitive point across.

 Classic video images and motion designs go hand in hand: you can easily add branding elements to corporate videos, also known as institutional videos, with this technique.

 Check out this CSR communication video by Procter & Gamble.